 - You must take the test on your own, without books, and without help.
 You may use a calculator.

 - Before taking a test, make sure you have pencil and scrap paper available and that you have sufficient amount of time without interruption and distraction.

-- You will need to be using Chrome, Firefox or Internet Explorer to take the test.
+- You will need to be using Chrome or Firefox to take the test.

-- The Placement Test is a series of progressive parts.
-When you have received a passing grade for one part, you will then be able to move onto the next level test.
-Each part of the test needs to be taken in a single sitting.
+- Each test needs to be taken in a single sitting.
 You cannot save the test and continue at another time.

-Part 1 - Basic Algebra - covers material traditionally covered in Algebra 1.
-You need to answer at least 17 questions correctly to pass.
+- Test 1 - Algebra covers material traditionally covered in Algebra 1.

-Part 2 - Algebra - covers material traditionally covered in Algebra 2.
-You need to answer at least 17 questions correctly to pass.
+- Test 2 - College Algebra covers material traditionally covered in Algebra 2.

 Need help with Math Placement Testing?